OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

     website="<URL to the provider website>",
     description="Provider description goes here",
     required_credentials=["api_key"],
-    fetcher_dict={
+    `Fetcher`_dict={
         "StockEOD": <ProviderName>StockEODFetcher,
     },
 )

 ```

-If the provider does not require any credentials, you can simply set it as `None`.
+If the provider does not require any credentials, you can simply omit it.
 On the other hand if it requires more than 2 items to authenticate, you can simply add a list of all the required items to the `required_credentials` list.

-After running `pip install .` on `openbb_sdk/providers/<provider_name>` your provider should be ready for usage, both from a Python interface or the API.
+After running `pip install .` on `openbb_sdk/providers/<provider_name>` your provider should be ready for usage, both from the Python interface and the API.

 ## Using other extension as a dependency

-We can use internal and external extensions with the custom extension and bundle it as a dependency.
+We can use internal and external extensions with the custom developed extension and bundle it as a dependency.

 ### Using our internal extension